 In the end he opened his own factory where he used a cooling system for the storage of cream and was a stickler for cleanliness and order.
 The latter saw him market butter in regular one-pound blocks, wrapped in parchment paper.
 He also saw the need for high-quality exports, so used refrigerated shipping when sending butter to overseas markets.

-In 1890, he received just rewards for his efforts.
+In 1890, Chong received just rewards for his efforts.
 At the New Zealand and South Seas Exhibition in Dunedin that year, he won the Class A butter competition for producing the best half-ton of export butter packed suitable for export.
 He received a silver cup, which is now part of the Puke Ariki collection.

 Chong also pushed for the Taranaki Producers Company Ltd Cool Stores in New Plymouth, which opened in 1886.
 He was a shareholder and director of the company and was honoured for his foresight when the cool stores held its 50th jubilee celebrations in 1951.
 He was also applauded during his own lifetime.
 In 1911, he received a hand-written, illuminated address, signed by 85 of his contemporaries.

 Chong died in 1920, at the age of 92.
 Nearly 70 years later, he was inducted into New Zealand's Business Hall of Fame.
-"That was a proud moment for the Chong family," Mr Drabble says, of the 1988 recognition.
+"That was a proud moment for the Chong family," Mr Drabble says of the 1988 recognition.

 Drabble, D.A.
 (1996).
-The life and times of Chew Chong.
+The Life and Times of Chew Chong.
 Eltham: Don Drabble.

 Puke Ariki Heritage Collection: Chew ChongLink